oven-sh/bun/docs/project/developing.md

 {% callout %}
 **⚠️ Warning** — Bun currently needs about 22 GB of RAM to compile.
-If you have less than that, it will be difficult or impossible to building Bun locally.
+If you have less than that, it will be difficult or impossible to build Bun locally.
 We're working on improving this.
 {% /callout %}

 Configuring a development environment for Bun usually takes 30-90 minutes depending on your operating system.